 Interns will provide consultation in Concussion and Epilepsy Clinics.
 Activities vary by clinic, but typically involve assessing the child’s need for resources and services (e.g., neuropsychological evaluation, behavioral health services, special education services, school advocacy, etc.).
 Brief neuropsychological testing also is completed in Concussion Clinic.
-The neuropsychology intern will be involved in providing inpatient consultation to the Neurology Section.
+The neuropsychology intern will gain some limited exposure to providing inpatient consultation to the Neurology Section.
 Neurology consults are requested for children with a history of known or possible seizures who are admitted for long-term video-EEG monitoring.
 Psychology consultation also is requested for patients with suspected nonepileptic seizures or conversion disorder.
-Requests for consultation may involve developing pain management strategies, a behavior plan, or feeding program, a diagnostic assessment, behavioral interventions to increase compliance with medical regimens, facilitating patient and family adjustment/adaptation to a medical diagnosis, or coordinating a family meeting to discuss discharge and aftercare plans.
-Some additional opportunities to provide inpatient consultation in other areas of the hospital may also be available (e.g., General Medicine, Hematology/Oncology).
+Requests for consultation may involve developing pain management strategies, a behavior plan, a diagnostic assessment, behavioral interventions to improve adherence, facilitating patient and family adjustment/adaptation to a medical diagnosis, or coordinating a family meeting to discuss discharge and aftercare plans.

 The Neuropsychology intern and fellows participate in bi-monthly group supervision / case conference along with Neuropsychology faculty.
-Biofeedback, concussion, and diabetes cases are also supervised in a group format with Dr. Cathy Butz, Dr. Kelly McNally, and Dr. Heather Yardley.
+Biofeedback and concussion, cases are also supervised in a group format with Dr. Cathy Butz and Dr. Kelly McNally.

-Didactic experiences in the Neuropsychology specialty track are both formal and informal.
+Didactic experiences in the Neuropsychology track are both formal and informal.
 The intern will be expected to complete readings in clinical neuropsychology, especially as they pertain to pediatric populations.
 Readings will be chosen in consultation with clinical supervisors.

 In addition to internship-wide formal didactic activities, the Neuropsychology intern will participate in weekly Neuropsychology seminar.
-Neuropsychology Seminar is designed to introduce Neuropsychology faculty and trainees to current research, clinical, professional development, and ethical topics in the specialty of Neuropsychology.
+Neuropsychology Seminar is designed to introduce Neuropsychology faculty and trainees to current research, clinical, professional development, and ethical topics in Neuropsychology.